laurentvh85/UFOs/README.md

 # UFOs
 The goal of this project was to create multiple filters to go through the UFO data.
 This will allow users to filter the data by multiple factors at once.
-The data table is update by user inputs.
+The data table is updated by user inputs.

 This project involved Javascript, CSS, and HTML to display the proper data in a web browser.